MoldyMacaroniX/dashword.net/_src/posts/geometry-dashs-gd10-credits-level-rated-despite-stealing-every-part.md

 Now, let's switch from fact to opinion.

 In my opinion, [GD10](https://gdbrowser.com/93618912) by Floppy, and similar "montage levels" like [Ultimate Demon Mix](https://gdbrowser.com/10229235) and [Obscurum](https://gdbrowser.com/16156623) shouldn't necessarily be ineligible for a rate.
-After all, RobTop chose to rate them.
+After all, [RobTop chose to rate them](/posts/rate-standards/).

 Instead, I believe that all levels should follow the same rules.
 If GD10 is eligible for a rate, then so should levels like [Natural Disaster that feature much less stolen assets](/posts/geometry-dash-extreme-demon-natural-disaster-unrated-following-accusations/).

+I'm not saying that I necessarily agree with GD10 getting rated.
+Instead, I'm saying that **if GD10 deserves to get rated, then so does other levels with stolen assets.** The rules should apply to all levels.

+In a nutshell, my opinion is: [I think it’s cool that this is rated but I don’t think it’s fair.](https://twitter.com/MoldyMacaroniX/status/1693732585501819348)

+---

+**This is where I recommend you stop reading this article.** But if you have the patience to read through a more tradition, long-form article, feel free to continue.

+---

 Natural Disaster getting unrated set a new rule: **levels with stolen assets cannot get rated.** But is that a good rule?
-I'll discuss that after a few counter-arguments.
+I'll discuss that after a few counter-arguments for why GD10 deserves to get rated, but other levels like Natural Disaster, shouldn't.

 ## Argument 1: GD10 deserves an exception to the rule